 Perfect For: those who value a peaceful, walkable home base close to Philly’s most exciting districts

-Hawthorne is a low-key, residential gem nestled right in the heart of Center City Philadelphia.
+Hawthorne neighborhood is a low-key, residential gem nestled right in the heart of Center City Philadelphia.
 While it might not have the buzz of its neighbors, it offers something else: a quiet, close-knit atmosphere just steps from the action.

 This neighborhood is made up mostly of small to medium-sized townhomes and apartment buildings, many with beautiful historic details.
 It’s a calm contrast to the lively energy of nearby South Street, the Italian Market, and the Avenue of the Arts—all within easy walking distance.

-And walk you will—nearly 1 in 5 residents walk to work, placing Hawthorne North among the top 2% of walkable neighborhoods in the U.S. It’s also commuter-friendly, with bus access, nearby Broad Street Line stops, and short travel times (most people get to work in 15–30 minutes).
+And walk you will—nearly 1 in 5 residents walk to work, placing Hawthorne North among the top 2% of the most walkable neighborhoods in the U.S. It’s also commuter-friendly, with bus access, nearby Broad Street Line stops, and short travel times (most people get to work in 15–30 minutes).

 Things to Do in Hawthorne North